Kamil Loud

-Kamil Kassam Loud (born June 25, 1976) is a former American football wide receiver in the National Football League who played for the Buffalo Bills.
+Kamil Kassam Loud (born June 25, 1976) is an American former professional football player who was a wide receiver for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Cal Poly Mustangs.
-He also played in the Canadian Football League for the Calgary Stampeders.
+He also played in the Canadian Football League (CFL) for the Calgary Stampeders.

 Early life

 Loud played quarterback and running back for three years at Salesian High, before ultimately graduating from El Cerrito High following his senior year, when he was recruited to Cal Poly San Luis Obispo by coach Andre Patterson.

 College career

 Loud was selected as the Cal Poly Men's Athlete of the Year in May 1998 after setting school receiving records for career catches (170), yards (3,144) and touchdowns (26).
 He was a charter member of the university's first four seasons (1994-97) as an NCAA Division I-AA program, and as a senior helped lead the team to a 10-1 record and top-20 national ranking.

 Loud, who also added 178 rushing yards and three rushing touchdowns on his 11 collegiate carries, was invited to the Hula Bowl all-star game in January 1998.